random-logic/ironclad-design/CASE_ANALYSIS.md

 | 5 | 0.6463 | 0.3569             | 2.8017        |
 | 6 | 0.6392 | 0.3634             | 2.7520        |

-Table 3-1 shows that $k = 1$ is the best $k$, as it outperforms other $k$ values in accuracy while maintaining approximately the same speed (within a few milliseconds).
-When increasing $k$, the system generally does not return more relevant results for a failed guess since accuracy is not gained.
-Speed only slightly varies between different $k$ values since brute force checks all indices regardless of $k$, so returning more or less results does not meaningfully change the speed of the system.
+Table 3-1 shows that $k = 1$ provides the best performance, achieving the highest accuracy while maintaining nearly identical speed compared to other $k$ values (within a few milliseconds).
+Because brute force evaluates all indices regardless of $k$, increasing the number of returned identities does not meaningfully affect runtime.
+Minor speed fluctuations within a few milliseconds are considered within experimental error, as runtime jitter of 1–5 ms is typical on general-purpose systems.
+Moreover, when $k$ increases, the system generally does not retrieve more relevant identities for failed predictions, so accuracy does not improve.

 ### VGGFace2 and HNSW
 **Table 3-2.** Comparison of performance on different k values using VGGFace2 and HNSW Index.